PanoGoggles Android App

 I incorporated the PanoGoggles name and drone graphic overlaid on an aerial photo.
 The drone is in a 360 globe which represents the apps purpose of taking panoramic photos while the aerial photo depicts a view from the drone.

-I am continuing research efforts for PanoGoggles in hopes of learning ways to improve the app for future versions.
-I am conducting user interviews with drone users and doing usability testing to assess the on-boarding screens.
+Research efforts will continue for PanoGoggles to benchmark the app for future iterations.
+Interviews with drone users and usability testing will be conducted to assess areas of improvement.